 But doesn’t taking high daily doses of vitamin C help prevent or shorten colds?
 As it turns out, that’s another health care myth.

-In a meta-analysis of 66 studies on vitamin C and cold frequency and duration, the authors found that high daily doses of vitamin C had no effect on cold frequency unless you were an elite athlete.
+In a series of meta-analyses on vitamin C and cold frequency and duration, the authors found that high daily doses of vitamin C had no effect on cold frequency unless you were an elite athlete.
 Vitamin C did, in fact, shorten cold duration by about eight percent in adults, but over the course of a weeklong cold, this translates to a puny 13 hours.

 Is it worth it?
 For me, no. A box of 90 vitamin C packets sells for about $40 on Amazon, and because vitamin C is water-soluble, anything extra beyond what your body can use (virtually all of the packet) literally gets flushed down the toilet in your urine.